NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 Now we are going to change some things regarding the password rules, we are still on the same page.
 ```
  1. Check the box for "strong password"
- 2. Change "password minimum length" to atleast 8.
+ 2. Change "password minimum length" to at least 8.
  3. "password strength level" should be at 3 but not smaller then 2.
 ```
-This is optional, but you should activate the 2FA for the users that wnat to use it.
+This is optional, but you should activate the 2FA for the users that want to use it.
 To do that just check the box "enable two factor authentication"

 # Maintain Seafile
-As with everthing you need to Maintain it, and also you might get some issues or something.
+As with everything you need to Maintain it, and also you might get some issues or something.
 I have done a other document for that, NohaTech-Seafile-maintain-English.md

 https://github.com/NohaTech/Seafile-best-practices-for-Ubuntu/blob/master/NohaTech-Seafile-maintain-English.md